PDrifting/CBookDraft/book.markdown

 typedef union {
   // Because unionTest has an anonymous struct inside it, the member array will
-  // automatically map each element to a memmber in order of the anonymous struct.
+  // automatically map each element to a member in order of the anonymous struct.

   struct {
     s32 state;